aetuk/asyncjstableapi/README.md

 				null
 			]
 		];

 	// Append result to HTML component.
 In this case it is output
 	// API asynctable parameters

   	// 1. tabledata
   	// 2. 'maintable' is the HTML table name
   	// 3. mapping table structure tying the incoming XML with the
   	// table structure

   	$("#output")
 		.append(asynctable(
-		tabledata,
+		tabledata
-	  'maintable',
+	  	,'maintable'
-		mapping,
+		,mapping
-		tableop,
+		,tableop
-		'1',
+		,'1',
-    userfnlist));
+    		,userfnlist));

 	  tablePaginater
 		.init('maintable');